yuramol/softbee.io/content/settings/home.md

   title: They really help to fight COVID-19 in US
 team:
   text: >-
-    Somethings about how we work.We do all sorts of programming:

-    Web, mobile, backend, desktop development.

-    JS is our lovest language.Blala something more.
+   We prototype, design, document, develop and test.
+In other words, we cover the whole project's life cycle

-    We are a team of passionated mobile and web developers who love y do.Also we love being on the same page with our clients and to deliver real cases to users.
+   We are a team of passionate designers, mobile and web developers who love what they do.
+We strive to be on the same page with our clients.
+   We make your users satisfied so they want to share your product with others.

-  title: We love taking products from vision to reality.
+  title: We convert your ideas to successful products
 mmoCat:
   text: |-
     We provided full-stack development service